erikrose/nose-progressive/README.rst

   To re-run the above, do this::

     nosetests --with-progressive kitsune.apps.wiki.tests.test_parser:TestWikiVideo.test_video_english
-* Hiding test harness frames--frames from unittest, nose itself, or anything before your test runs--keeps your concentration where it counts.
+* The frame of the test itself always comes first; we skip any setup frames from test harnesses and such.
+This keeps your concentration where it counts.
   Also, like unittest itself, we hide any frames that descend into trivial comparison helpers like ``assertEquals()`` or ``assertRaises()``.

-  (Aside: unlike unittest, we don't just start hiding frames at the first unittest one after the test; we snip off only the last contiguous run of unittest frames.
+  (Aside: We're actually better at it than unittest.
+We don't just start hiding frames at the first unittest one after the test; we snip off only the last contiguous run of unittest frames.
 This lets you wrap your test in the decorators from the mock library, which masquerades as unittest, and still see your tracebacks.)
 * Editor shortcuts (see below) let you jump right to any problem line in your editor.